Kapayne6/Kapayne6.github.io/docs/01-Block-Diagram/Block-Diagram.md

 * Power source - 5V Regulator to system (9-12V can be supplied through barrel jack)
 * ...

+Importwnce of Block Diagram:
+Helped to properly display the outputs and input pins and how my system will communicate with my groups pcb boards.

 ## Thermistor PCB Block Diagram